eggplants/markdowns/english/md/WEEK9.md

 ----
 ####|loath - 厭う (unwilling, reluctant)

+Since we felt that ruling was arbitray, we were **loathed** to obey it.

 ####|solicit - 懇願する (to beg, seek earnestly)

+Daily the volunteers went out to **solicit** funds for the indigent families.

 ####|astute -　聡い (keen, shrewd)

+My neighbor was **astute** enough to discern the adverse features of the mortgage.

 ####|advocate - 提唱する (to be in favor of, to support)

+The general was sure to **advocate** that we give the enemy no respite from the bombing.

 ####|ineffectual - 失活する (not effective)

+The play was so blatantly bad that the impresario fired its **ineffectual** director.

 </details>
 <details><summary>【DAY 4 - MORE THAN SILENCE】</summary>